 - Eliminate driving distractions;

 - Be especially watchful during the early morning and evening hours;

 - If you see a deer by the road, slow down and honk your horn with one long blast to frighten the deer to run away; and

 - If you see one deer, watch out for more because deer seldom travel alone.

-The Wisconsin motor vehicle accident attorneys of Samster, Konkel & Safran, S.C. have helped many people who have been injured in vehicle collisions.
+The Milwaukee car accident lawyers at Samster, Konkel & Safran have helped many people who have been injured in vehicle collisions.
 If you or someone you know has been injured in a motor vehicle crash, contact us for a free online case evaluation.